xcore/sc_dsp_filters/README.rst

 response curves for the biquad are computed based on algorithms by Robert Bristow-Johnson.

-The current FIR and Biquad code are written for readability - less readable (more efficient) versions to follow.
+The current FIR code is written for readability - less readable (more efficient) versions to follow.
 The generic versions check on overflow and saturate (intermediate) results.